-How to mummify a pharaoh: a step-by-step guide
+How to mummify a pharaoh: A step-by-step guide

 Ancient Egyptian sarcophagus